webpack-contrib/copy-webpack-plugin/README.md

 The `context` option can be an absolute or relative path.
 If `context` is a relative, then it is converted to absolute based to `compiler.options.context`

-Also, `context` indicates how to interpret the search results.
-Further, he is considered in this role.

 To determine the structure from which the found resources will be copied to the destination folder, the `context` option is used.

 If `from` is a file, then `context` is equal to the directory in which this file is located.
 Accordingly, the result will be only the file name.